-Goal 1: Increase engagement of youth and adults historically underrepresented in garbage and recycling decision-making through civic engagement and leadership opportunities.
+Goal 1: Increase engagement of youth and adults historically marginalized from garbage and recycling decision-making by enhancing civic engagement and leadership opportunities.

-Actions Lead Waste stream Waste prevention, reuse and recycling requirements 1.3 Partner with organizations to engage youth in leadership opportunities for social, economic and environmental issues related to garbage and recycling.
+Acti ons Lead Waste stream Waste prevention, reuse and recycling requirements 1.3 Partner with organizations to engage youth in leadership opportunities for social, economic and environmental issues related to garbage and recycling.
 Metro Cities Counties Household waste Food waste Hazardous material

-Goal 2: Increase the percentage of garbage and recycling system revenue that benefits local communities and companies owned by people of color and other underrepresented groups.
+Goal 2: Increase the percentage of garbage and recycling system revenue that benefits local communities and companies owned by people of color and other historically marginalized groups.

-Actions Lead Waste stream Waste prevention, reuse and recycling requirements 2.3 Utilize grant programs to invest in businesses and non-profit organizations to strengthen regional efforts to reduce waste, make better use of the waste that is produced, and help foster economic opportunities for communities of color and others who have historically been left out of the garbage and recycling system.
+Actio ons Lead Waste stream Waste prevention, reuse and recycling requirements 2.3 Utilize grant programs to invest in businesses and non-profit organizations to strengthen regional efforts around reducing waste, making better use of the waste that is produced and helping foster economic opportunities for communities of color and others who have historically been left out of the garbage and recycling system.
 Metro Household waste Commercial waste Yard debris Food waste Demolition material Hazardous material